singleron-RD/CeleScope/docs/tools/count.md

 - `{sample}_counts.txt` 6 columns:
     - Barcode: barcode sequence
     - readcount: read count of each barcode
-    - UMI2: UMI count (with reads per UMI >= 2) for each barcode
+    - UMI2: read count with reads per UMI >= 2 for each barcode
     - UMI: UMI count for each barcode
     - geneID: gene count for each barcode
     - mark: cell barcode or backgound barcode.
         `CB` cell
         `UB` background
-- `{sample}_downsample.txt` 3 columns：
-    - percent: percentage of sampled reads
-    - median_geneNum: median gene number per cell
+- `{sample}_downsample.tsv` Subset a fraction of reads and calculate median gene number and sequencing saturation.
-    - saturation: sequencing saturation
-- `barcode_filter_magnitude.pdf` Barcode-UMI plot.
 ## Arguments
 `--genomeDir` Required.
 Genome directory.